1roheetrana-rai/R.AI/README.md

 * **Framework:** [Flutter](https://flutter.dev/)
 * **Database:** Local SQLite
 ---
+##
-*Disclaimer: Make sure to only download the R.ai application from the official link provided via my Instagram DM to ensure device security.*
+for source code you can also give source code to get r.ai into your window or mac in resonable price. ## *Disclaimer: Make sure to only download the R.ai application from the official link provided via my Instagram DM to ensure device security.*